ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/bmi/index.rst

 +++++++++++++++++++++++++++

 The quantity of interest is exposure to the mean BMI level; we assume full reversibility of risk and do not account for duration of exposure to BMI values above the range of the TMREL.

+For this project, we are not including the mediation between BMI and SBP/LDL-C. In the current model, we do not include any interventions that affect both BMI and SBP/LDL-C simultaneously.
+Therefore, modeling the effects separately should capture the needed information.
+However, this limits the future scenarios we can run, and any additional scenarios should be assessed to see if mediation would be needed.

 Validation Criteria